Primetime Emmy Award for Outstanding Short Form Nonfiction or Reality Series

-This is a list of winners and nominees of the Primetime Emmy Award for Outstanding Short Form Nonfiction or Reality Series.
+The Primetime Emmy Award for Outstanding Short Form Nonfiction or Reality Series is an award presented to short-format unscripted television programs.

 History

-The category was initiated in 2016 alongside Outstanding Short Form Comedy or Drama Series and Outstanding Short Form Variety Series.
-The awards replaced the now-retired category for Outstanding Short-Format Live-Action Entertainment Program.
-These awards are not presented at the Primetime Emmy Awards show, but at the Creative Arts Emmy Award show.
+The category was created in 2011, and was originally titled Outstanding Special Class – Short-Format Nonfiction Programs.
+It was renamed to its current title in 2016, alongside Outstanding Short Form Comedy or Drama Series and Outstanding Short Form Variety Series, which replaced the category for Outstanding Short-Format Live-Action Entertainment Program.